Things were running relatively smoothly: the food would be ready on time, the house was “clean”, I was dressed and ready for guests.

 Thankfully, the guests were family.
 Thankfully, my mother-in-law was all too familiar with the “party stress sweats.”
 Thankfully, we popped open a bottle of wine.

-But, I have learned a few tips along the way that definitely help calm my nerves and help me to enjoy the party.
+But, I have learned a few party planning tips along the way that definitely help calm my nerves and help me to enjoy the party.

 ~Make sure you have enough clean dinnerware (silverware, plates, glasses, cups) for each guest.
 Who wants to eat off the plate that you just pulled out of the sink and washed in front of them?